activeviam/mac/documentation/bookmarks/fields.md

 This view lists the most memory-consuming fields across all stores.

-This page only aims to be an entry-point for further analysis, after drawing attention to anormally high memory consumptions.
+This page only aims to be an entry-point for further analysis, after drawing attention to abnormally high memory consumptions.

 In the case of a name conflict between fields of different stores, the memory consumption is displayed per owner under each field.